tinacms/tina.io/content/blog/tinacms-ui-whats-next.md

 ### Why separate `alerts` and `react-alerts`?

 TinaCMS is designed to be framework agnostic.
 We started with React as the main implementation because it is the framework that the team is most familiar with.
-This separation allows us to separate the domain from the view library so that TinaCMS will be accessible to more use-cases.
+This separation allows us to separate the domain from the view library so that TinaCMS will be accessible to more use cases.

 ### Why are some packages scoped to `@tinacms`?